HomeNotaryGuidesDifference Between Notary and Registration

 Registration is the official process of recording a document with the Sub-Registrar’s Office.
 This creates a permanent and public record of the transaction for legal validity.
 The registration helps with transfer rights and ownership, particularly for immovable property formally.
 By law, documents such as property sale deeds, long-term lease agreements, and gift deeds must be registered to be legally enforceable.

-Key Differences Between Notary and Registration
+Key Difference Between Notary and Registration

 To truly grasp the concept of notary vs. registration, it is essential to compare them side by side.
 The following table highlights the key differences.